node-red-contrib-homie-home-assistant-discovery 1.0.8

 • Homie lifecycle and optional v5 attributes become diagnostic entities.

-Friendly Overrides
+Practical Overrides

-The most common pattern is a device with many nodes, each exposing a boolean state property.
+A common pattern is a device with many nodes, each exposing a boolean state property.
 This example maps named state entities to lights, except one fan:

 {